idossha/PXL2LOC/README.md

 ## Overview
 PXL2LOC is a tool designed to extract and record the pixel coordinates of electrodes from EEG electrode net images.
 This is particularly useful for researchers and clinicians who need to map electrode positions from standardized electrode placement systems (like the GSN-256 or 10-20 systems) for EEG analysis and source localization.

-## Purpose
-When working with EEG data, knowing the exact position of each electrode is crucial for:
-- Source localization
-- Topographic mapping
-- Inter-subject comparisons
-- Integration with neuroimaging data

 This tool allows users to extract precise pixel coordinates from electrode net images and save them in a structured format for further analysis.

 ## Project Structure